Gettysburg, Pennsylvania: Climate

 Pennsylvania's first on-farm methane digester was built near Gettysburg at the Mason-Dixon Farm in 1978, and generates 600KW.

 Demographics

+2020 census

 As of the 2010 census, Gettysburg had a population of 7,620, and was 79.6% non-Hispanic white, 10.9% Hispanic or Latino, 5.4% African American, 1.9% Asian, 2.2% all other.

 Industry

 The main industry of the borough is tourism associated with such historic sites as Gettysburg National Military Park (including the Gettysburg National Cemetery) and Eisenhower National Historic Site.
 Gettysburg has many activities and tours to offer to vacationers and tourists who are interested in the Gettysburg area and the history of the community and the battle.
 Tourists for the annual reenactment of the Battle of Gettysburg use borough facilities, which include the Dobbin House Tavern and Hotel Gettysburg.

 Battle of Gettysburg reenactment

 Every year from July 1–3 volunteers reenact the Battle of Gettysburg.
 Each day re-enactors display a different part of the battle with commentary regarding the hardships of the battles.
 The battles are narrated by the battlefield guides of the Gettysburg National Military Park.